 - How will I know when to reject a patent?

 Patent examiners are usually never permitted to allow anything through the first time around.
 Once the examiner declines the application, the applicant then has to state his or her reason as to why the examiner made the wrong decision.
 The examiner will then review the applicant's response to the rejection.
 The patent examiner will likely want to obtain advice from a qualified patent attorney who can better assess the situation, as an attorney has more familiarly and knowledge surrounding the applicable patent laws.

 You’ll also want to keep in mind that emotions tend to get in the way when an applicant is denied; keep emotions out of the way since this is a job in which you can only look at the facts.
 If the invention itself does not satisfy the criteria for patent protection, then it must be rejected.
 But that is why a dialogue occurs between you, the applicant, and the patent attorney in order to make an informed decision.

 How long does it take for the examination to take place?

 The USPTO receives in excess of half a million new patent applications annually.
 Because the applications are randomly assigned, an applicant has no way of knowing if the application itself is going to be assessed and examined thoroughly or rather quickly.

 However, with that being said, patent examiners receive two credits for each and every application they complete.
 The more credits earned, the sooner an examiner will be promoted, and thus, earn more money.
 However, be mindful that, the quicker you complete each patent application, the less time you essentially receive to complete other applications in the future, generally between 10-15 percent less time.
-Therefore, while a general patent application receives 19 hours of review, the decreased time can amount to as little as 10 hour for each application.
-So if you have to review a rather complex invention, you may find yourself rushing through the application in order to meet the required deadline.
+Therefore, while a general patent application receives 19 hours of review, the decreased time can amount to as little as 10 hours for each application.
+So, if you have to review a rather complex invention, you may find yourself rushing through the application in order to meet the required deadline.